-- Targeted Interventions: Focused support is provided in small groups or oneon-one settings, addressing specific areas such as literacy, numeracy, or behavior. - Specialized Programs: Evidence-based intervention programs, such as remedial teaching or social skills training, are used to help students catch up to their peers. - Progress Monitoring: The student's progress is closely monitored through regular assessments, with adjustments to interventions made as necessary. - Parental Involvement: Parents are actively involved in the intervention process, receiving updates on their child's progress and participating in planning
+- a.
+Targeted Interventions: Focused support is provided in small groups or one-on-one settings, addressing specific areas such as literacy, numeracy, or behavior. - b.
+Specialized Programs: Evidence-based intervention programs, such as remedial teaching or social skills training, are used to help students catch up to their peers. - c.
+Progress Monitoring: The student's progress is closely monitored through regular assessments, with adjustments to interventions made as necessary. - d.
+Parental Involvement: Parents are actively involved in the intervention process, receiving updates on their child's progress and participating in planning.

-9.3 Tier 3: Intensive Individualized Support
+g.
+5.3.
+Tier 3: Intensive Individualized Support